A. Hiring policies

 While there is no specific reporting time, early reporting and intervention are the most effective method of resolving actual or perceived incidents of harassment.

 In addition to reporting the behavior, persons who believe they are being subjected to such conduct may, either alone or with a colleague, advise the offender that his or her behavior is unwelcome and request that it be discontinued.
 Prompt notice often can resolve the problem.
-The college recognizes, however, that an individual may prefer to use only the reporting procedure described above.
+The university recognizes, however, that an individual may prefer to use only the reporting procedure described above.

 Reported allegations of discrimination, harassment, or retaliation will be promptly and thoroughly investigated.
 Confidentiality will be maintained consistent with an adequate and thorough investigation and appropriate corrective action.
 At any time after a report is made, an informal resolution process may be suggested.
 However, participation in such a process is voluntary and if the reporting person or the accused declines, the formal procedure will continue.

 Complaints against faculty will be processed according to the procedures in the Handbook for Teaching Faculty.
 Complaints against staff will be processed according to the procedures in the Staff Handbook.
 Complaints against students will be processed according to the procedures in the Student Handbook.
-Complaints against other persons, such as visitors or third party suppliers doing business within the Calvin community, will be processed in a manner suitable for the circumstances, as determined by the college.
+Complaints against other persons, such as visitors or third party suppliers doing business within the Calvin community, will be processed in a manner suitable for the circumstances, as determined by the university.

 Individuals found to have violated this policy will be subject to disciplinary action which may include sanctions up to and including termination of employment or enrollment.

-The college will seriously investigate all complaints.
+The university will seriously investigate all complaints.
 However, it also recognizes that false complaints are likely to cause significant damage to the person and reputation of an individual who is wrongfully accused.
 Individuals found to have knowingly made false complaints will be subject to disciplinary action which may include sanctions up to and including termination of employment or enrollment.

 A complaint which is erroneous, but was made in good faith, will not be subject to disciplinary action.